Lancetnik/FastDepends/docs/docs/tutorial/yield.md

     and only `sync` declaration with a `sync` one.

 !!! warning
-All errors occures at original function or another dependencies will be raised this place
+All errors occurs at original function or another dependencies will be raised this place
 ```python linenums="1" hl_lines="3"
 {!> docs_src/tutorial_3_yield/tutorial_1.py !}
 ```